sendgrid/docs/source/API_Reference/Web_API_v3/teammates.md

 Deny an access attempt [DELETE]
 {% endanchor %}

-**Note: Only teammate admins can call this endpoint to approve another teammate's access request.**
+This endpoint allows you to deny an attempt to access your account.

 {% apiv3example delete DELETE https://api.sendgrid.com/v3/scopes/requests/{request_id} %}